makersacademy/airport_challenge/README.md

 ## Process reflections

 * Realise I am not taking breaks.
 Can use pomodoro timer when working on weekend challenges like I do in afternoon pair programming.
+* I'm not sure I'm writing the feature tests correctly in the feature_spec.rb
+* I went back and removed an instance variable as I did not absolutely need it.

 ## Questions

 - What should a unit test be to develop the (airport) argument on the #land method?
-  Which is the best matcher for this: look at past examples.
+- Which is the best matcher for this: look at past examples.
-- I'm not sure I'm writing the feature tests correctly in the feature_spec.rb
-- I went back and removed an instance variable as I did not absolutely need it.